-This article examines the uses and gratifications for watching The Last Dance, a sports documentary series about Michael Jordan and the Chicago Bulls, and assesses their effect on brand-user imagery fit and the intention to watch a Chicago Bulls game after having seen the show.
+This article examines the uses and gratifications for watching The Last Dance, a sports documentary series about Michael Jordan and the Chicago Bulls that premiered in 2020, and assesses their effect on brand-user imagery fit and the intention to watch a Chicago Bulls game after having seen the show.
 The article further offers high level recommendations on communication objectives when conceptualising a docuseries for a sports brand.
 Results suggest there are significant relationships and effects between the three variables.
-The strongest relationships are found between uses and gratifications, brand-user imagery fit and the intention to watch a Chicago Bulls game of viewers who mainly use NBA TV to watch sports-related videos.
-The study further finds that brand-user imagery fit is a strong mediator between uses and gratifications and the intention to watch Chicago Bulls game the Netflix sample.
+The strongest relationships are found between uses and gratifications, brand-user imagery fit and the intention to watch a Chicago Bulls game of viewers who mainly use Netflix to watch sports-related videos.
+The study further finds that brand-user imagery fit is a strong mediator between uses and gratifications and the intention to watch a Chicago Bulls game.
 Data was collected on social media from 442 respondents, mostly from Western Europe, who have watched the first six episodes of the 10-episode series entirely or partially.

 Background to the research